Md Tofazzel Hossain Miah

-Md Tofazzel Hossain Miah is a Bangladeshi civil servant and the Principal Secretary of the Prime Ministers' office.
-He also served as PS-1 to Prime Minister of Bangladesh Sheikh Hasina and Senior Secretary, Prime Minister's Office,Bangladesh.
+Md Tofazzel Hossain Miah is a Bangladeshi retired civil servant who served as principal secretary of the prime minister.
+He also served as PS-1 to Prime Minister of Bangladesh Sheikh Hasina and senior secretary, Prime Minister's Office, Bangladesh.
+On 7 August 2024, his appointment has been cancelled.

 Early life

-Miah completed his undergraduate and graduate studies in English Literature from the University of Dhaka.
+Miah completed his undergraduate and graduate studies in English literature from the University of Dhaka.
 He completed his post graduate studies from BRAC University.